convexsoft/Nim-Game/README.md

 ![Nim Game](nimgame4.png)

-Training process showing the number of game trials needed for our Nim game AI to learn a skillful strategy using a single-layer neural network and crowdsourcing.
+The figure illustrates the training process and the number of game trials needed for our Nim game AI to learn a skillful strategy using a single-layer neural network and crowdsourcing.
 ## Citing